 Combine random generation and set-file selection, field-level conditions and manipulations, and custom layout features.
 Rapidly build the intelligent data you need to stress-test and vet your applications.
 Improve the quality and reliability of your deliverables.
 Schedule jobs to repeat generation and testing operations in IRI Workbench (or your own CLI-supporting automation tool) to smooth out CI, and enable CD, processes.

-If you still prefer to test with data sitting in production DBs, you can also use RowGen to quickly subset and mask it.
-Or, you can mask an even broader range of sources with IRI FieldShield and IRI DarkShield.
+If you still prefer to test with real data (from production DBs or files), you can also use RowGen to quickly subset it, or you can mask an even broader range of sources with IRI FieldShield and IRI DarkShield.
 If you need multiple capabilities, or need to virtualize test data from a variety of static or streaming sources, check out the IRI Voracity data management platform and partners like Value Labs, and their Voracity-supporting Test Data Hub which provides test data on-demand.